next-actions/pytest-mh/docs/topology.rst

 Multihost topology
 ##################

-Topology, in the sense of ``pytest-mh`` plugin, defines what domains, hosts and roles are required to run a test.
-Each test is associated with particular topology.
-If the requirements defined by the topology are not met by current multihost configuration then the test is skipped.
+Topology, in the sense of the ``pytest-mh`` plugin, defines what domains, hosts, and roles are required to run a test.
+Each test is associated with a particular topology.
+If the requirements defined by the topology are not met by the current multihost configuration then the test is skipped.
 The requirements are:

 * How many domains are needed